Why Ketamine Works When 2+ Antidepressants Have Failed

 You don't have to keep waiting for the next SSRI to maybe work.
 Check your eligibility today and find out if ketamine therapy through Discreet Ketamine might be the different approach your brain has been waiting for.

-Learn more about ketamine for depression or explore the history and science of ketamine therapy.
+For the broader picture, see Understanding Treatment-Resistant Depression or the history and science of ketamine therapy.

 Disclaimer: This article is for informational and educational purposes only and does not constitute medical advice.
 It is not intended to diagnose, treat, cure, or prevent any disease or condition.
 Individual results may vary, and ketamine therapy is not appropriate for everyone.
 Always consult with a qualified healthcare provider before beginning any new treatment.
 If you are experiencing a mental health crisis, please call 988 (Suicide & Crisis Lifeline) or go to your nearest emergency room.